Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

 \startpara{Strategy synthesis} To compute the perception FCP $\Phi_P$, i.e., the preimages of the NNs for this case study, we first trained these NNs.
 This involved computing an MDP table policy using local approximate value iteration, reformatting this into training data and training the NNs~\cite{KDJ-SS-JBJ-MJK:19}.
-To generate the pre-images, we adapted the method of \cite{KM-FF:20}, which was used to compute exact pre-images for the NNs of HorizontalCAS \cite{KDJ-MJK:19-2}.
-For example, the pre-image for the COC (Clear of Conflict) advisory is shown in Fig.~\ref{fig:car_parking_8x8_VCAS_perceptions} (right), which shows VCAS next issuing the advisory DES1500 (Descend at least 1500 ft/min) for the environment states in the green region to avoid an NMAC given the small values of $h$ and $t$.
+To generate the preimages, we adapted the method of \cite{KM-FF:20}, which was used to compute exact preimages for the NNs of HorizontalCAS \cite{KDJ-MJK:19-2}.
+For example, the preimage for the COC (Clear of Conflict) advisory is shown in \figref{fig:car_parking_8x8_VCAS_perceptions} (right), which shows VCAS next issuing the advisory DES1500 (Descend at least 1500 ft/min) for the environment states in the green region to avoid an NMAC given the small values of $h$ and $t$.

-Fig.~\ref{fig:vcas_safe} shows the paths from the four particles in the initial belief of a synthesized strategy for the VCAS case study.
-For the particles that would reach the collision zone at time 0 or 1 (coloured green in Fig.~\ref{fig:vcas_safe}), there is a course correction that enables the ownship to narrowly escape a collision.
+\figref{fig:vcas_safe} shows the paths from the four particles in the initial belief of a synthesised strategy for the VCAS case study.
+For the particles that would reach the collision zone at time 0 or 1 (coloured green in \figref{fig:vcas_safe}), there is a course correction that enables the ownship to narrowly escape a collision.